|Stock Market Game

 Where do I begin after I’ve registered?

-If you are new to The Stock Market Game, start in the “Getting Started” section of the Teacher Support Center.
+If you are new to The Stock Market Game, click on the “Start Here” section of the Teacher Support Center.
 It has lesson plans and introductory guides for implementing the program.
 If you are

 a returning teacher, start by reviewing your favorite lessons and activities.
 Some of the lessons may have been updated since the last time you participated.